sagemath/trac_to_gh/Issue 8260.md

 # Issue 8260: valuation of zero is wrong for Qq

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8260

 Original creator: dmharvey